The most common conjugations of Italian third-conjugation (-ire) verbs

-As you may already know, linguistics recognise three different Italian verb conjugations, based on their ending.
+As you may already know, linguistics recognise three different Italian verb conjugations, based on the ending of a verb in its infinitive form.
 They are categorised as follow:

 - First-conjugation verbs (or -are verbs): amare (to love)

 - Second-conjugation verbs (or -ere verbs): vedere (to see)